daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-11-28-Symbiont-gene-expression-in-Mcap2020-developmental-time-series.md

 Tihs plot shows that there are a few modules with higher expression in metamorphosed polyps as seen in the WGCNA heatmap above.
 Gene expression patterns are not particularly distinct between lifestages.

-Overall, this exploratory analysis shows that there may be variation in symbiont gene expression by life stage, but due to the low sequence alignment and low gene counts, this dataset is likely not reliable for further analysis.
-In the future, targetted extraction of symbiont RNA could provide interesting information.
+Overall, this exploratory analysis shows that there may be variation in symbiont gene expression by life stage and in future studies we could look at analyzing gene expression in the symbiont.